 - Alternative Media.
 We see great potential in using social media and multi-media to support the work of the National Farmers Union and advance Food Sovereignty.
 NFU Youth have lead the developent of the NFU Blog, are working on video projects, are developing a photo bank, and are involved in strengthening the NFU’s brand.

 - Federal Election Campaign.
-The 2015 federal election is an important opportunity to put food and farming on the national agenda.
-NFU Youth are collaborating with Food Secure Canada and their partner organizations to develop a New Farmer election plank as part of the Eat Think Vote election campaign.
+The 2015 federal election was an important opportunity to put food and farming on the national agenda.
+NFU Youth collaborated with Food Secure Canada and their partner organizations to develop a New Farmer election plank as part of the Eat Think Vote election campaign.

 - Member Benefits.
 NFU Youth are working to expand the member benefits and services available to NFU members.
 If you are involved in or know of a business or service that would be willing to offer discounts to NFU members please get in touch.